QubesOS/qubes-doc/introduction/code-of-conduct.md

 - The use of sexualized language or imagery and unwelcome sexual attention or advances
 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Reinforcing stereotypical models for illustration of non-technical users (e.g. our mothers/grandmothers, etc.)
-- Public or private harassment, as defined by the [Citizen Code of Conduct]
+- Public or private harassment, as defined by the [Citizen Code of Conduct](http://citizencodeofconduct.org/)
 - Publishing others' private information, such as a physical or electronic address, without explicit permission
 - Other conduct which could reasonably be considered inappropriate in a professional setting

-(Please also see our [discussion guidelines].)
+(Please also see our [discussion guidelines](/support/#discussion-guidelines).)

 ## Our Responsibilities